-ACETONE: Commonly used wipe solvent.
+ACETONE: A commonly used wipe solvent.
 Also known as 2-propanone and Di-methylketone.
-Used for cleaning composite surfaces prior to bonding and also metal surfaces prior to other treatments.
-Can also be used to remove uncured epoxy resin from tools and other items.
-Classed as “Seriously Flammable” with a flashpoint of –4 F (-20 C).
-Has a high evaporation rate.
-Mat be procured to U.S. Federal Specification O-A-51H or ASTM-D-329.
-Solvents and Reducers
+It is used for cleaning composite surfaces prior to bonding and also metal surfaces prior to other treatments.
+It can be used to remove uncured epoxy resin from tools and other items.
+It is classed as “Seriously Flammable”.

 ADDITIVE: Any substance added to another substance, usually to improve properties, such as plasticizers, initiators, light stabilizers, and flame retardants.
 See also filler.
 Fillers